breadoliveoilsalt/breadoliveoilsalt.github.io/_posts/2019-10-01-ruby-getting-argumentative.markdown

 ----------
 <p/>

-I hope the above serves as a quick crash course or refresher on different types of Ruby arguments.
+I hope the discussion above serves as a quick crash course or refresher on different types of Ruby arguments.
 Again, the method signature in the source code is what will really inform you about what you can pass into the method.
 But to tie all of the above together, when you see something like this...

 ```ruby
 before_action :check_if_signed_in, only: [:edit, :update, :destroy]